What to choose between IELTS Academic & General Training Tests?

 Based on your requirement to travel overseas, you should choose the right IELTS test for you.

 Module-Wise Difference between IELTS Academic and IELTS General Training

 Let us understand both the Tests in detail:

 Choose the IELTS Academic Test if you want to pursue your higher studies anywhere around the globe where English is the first language.

-Choose the IELTS General Training test if you want to immigrate to an English speaking country or to get a better career opportunity.
+Choose the IELTS General Training test if you want to immigrate to an English-speaking country or to get a better career opportunity.

-You will get four different recordings with ten questions each.
+Understand that the IELTS Listening test is the same for both, IELTS Academic and IELTS General Training.
+You will get four different recordings with a series of questions.
 The accents may vary, so be careful in the exam.

 Note: You can hear the recording only once.